auth0/docs/articles/troubleshoot/index.md

 ## Basic areas to check and verify first

 There are a few [basic](/troubleshoot/concepts/basics) areas to check and verify before you submit a support ticket.
-These areas include Auth0 system status, your platform, connections, domain, rules, and deprecations.
+These areas include platform, connections, domain, rules, and deprecations.

 ## Authentication & authorization issues